srobfillingim/Project1Group4/README.md

 Better yet, KC hotSpot supports homegrown musicians by carefully curating playlists and giving you an eclectic taste of different genres ranging from garage rock to funk-metal to psychedelic pop and simply good old-fashioned rock and roll!

+**Why KC hotspot?**

 This is a simpler way for people to find upcoming music performances.

-With so many search forums out there, including a small, little company called Google (you may have heard of them), you may find yourself going down a rabbit hole of endless options, often times with a ton of noise in the background, derailing you from your pain purpose - finding live music catered to your interests.
+  - Our site is easier and more direct than our competitors
+  - Other sites are very busy and have excessive content to absorb
+  - We keep it straightforward for a positive user experience
+  - We believe a clean and simple design retains customers

 KC hotSpot keeps it clean and simple.
-In fact, you only get two options: where to go and what to listen to.
+In fact, you only get two options: where to go (venue) and what to listen to (genre).
 Click a button or two and your hotSpot is determined for you.